Korean soccer club apologizes for putting sex dolls in seats

 In a statement, FC Seoul expressed “sincere remorse” over the controversy, but insisted that it used mannequins — not sex dolls — to mimic a home crowd during its 1-0 win over Gwangju FC at the Seoul World Cup stadium.

-Following a weeks-long delay over the coronavirus, the country’s top-flight K-League returned to action on May 8 without spectators, days after professional baseball began under similar conditions.
-The leagues plan to ban fans until the risks of infections are meaningfully lowered.
+Following a weeks-long delay because of the coronavirus pandemic, the country’s top-flight K-League returned to action on May 8 without spectators, days after professional baseball began under similar conditions.
+The leagues plan to play in empty stadiums until the risks of coronavirus infections are meaningfully lowered.

 With players competing in front of rows of empty seats, some soccer and baseball teams have been trying to create a festive and humorous atmosphere that involves filling stands with huge team banners, pictures of mask-wearing fans, or even vegetables.